capnmav77/DockedROS/ReadMe.md

 2. Run the docker container :
 ```
-docker run --gpus all -it --rm --net=host \
+docker run --gpus all -it --net=host \
     --env NVIDIA_DRIVER_CAPABILITIES=all \
     --env="DISPLAY" \
     --env="QT_X11_NO_MITSHM=1" \